Edgbastonia coreena: Distribution

 Edgbastonia Coreena are an endemic freshwater gastropod species prevalent across the Great Artesian Basin (GAB).
-Australia’s GAB is considered the largest artesian basin system in the world.
+Australia's GAB is considered the largest artesian basin system in the world.
 It surround 1.7million square kilometres of land, covering parts of Queensland, New South Wales, South Australia and Northern Territory.

 Jardinella species have been found in both the eastern and western side of the Great Dividing Range, with at least 12 species located on the western side of the Great Dividing Range, covering coast of north-east of Queensland.

 Jardinella and Edgbastonia species are concentrated in the north and east of Australia, whereas Fonschoclea and Trochidrobia in Southern Australia.
 Edgbastonia Coreena, among 11 other Jardinella species has been found in at least four SG springs of Lake Eyre SG of South Australia, and various abundant springs in Queensland, namely Edgbaston Reserve.

 Edgbastonia Coreena are also distinctly found in a large unnamed spring, south of the homestead “Coreena” (of related name), roughly 32 km north-east of the outback region of Barcaldine of Queensland.

 Taxonomy

 The species accepted name is Edgbastonia Coreena and was formerly termed “Jardinella Coreena”.

 It is of the genus (and subgenus) Edgbastonia(Barcaldinia) and part of the Tateidae family.

 The Tateidae family is a new family of freshwater snail species that was branched from the previously larger variant of Hydrobiidae.

-It’s superfamily is that of truncatelloidea which is branched from the suborder Rissoidina, of the order Littorinimorpha.
+Its superfamily is that of truncatelloidea which is branched from the suborder Rissoidina, of the order Littorinimorpha.
 It is part of the subclass (or infraclass) of Caenogastropoda.